hemang111/python-programming-questions/README.md

 This repository contains a curated set of programming challenges to help you sharpen your Python skills.
 The problems span a variety of topics, including algorithm design, data manipulation, and utility function implementation.
 Whether you’re a beginner or looking to level up your coding expertise, these exercises provide a mix of fundamental and advanced tasks.

+## Note

+The given set of md files work with proq eveluation the utils file is modified to check for loops also

 ---

 ## Summary of Questions